How To Prevent Car Windows From Fogging Up In Winter?

 4. Shake Your Shoes

 If it’s raining or snowing outside, make sure to clean your shoes as much as possible before entering the car.
-Remember, there’s a lot of water on them, which will improve window fogging.
+There’s a lot of water on them, which increases the chances of your car windows fogging up.

 5. Check For Any Leaks

 Before winter, check for any leaks in your car.
-Mostly, those leaks will come from old rubber around the door and trunk.
+Usually, leaks will come from old rubber around the door and trunk.

 6. Ventilate Your Car During Sunny Days